Don’t be. There’s actually a pretty easy and straightforward approach that most older adults can take.

 Research into the risks of too much vitamin D is ongoing.
 A study of very high vitamin D supplementation (500,000 IU once a year) increased falls and fractures in older adults, so clearly it’s possible to have too much of a good thing.

-I have also personally encountered a few patients with high blood calcium levels, who were taking high doses of vitamin D supplements and had fairly high blood levels of vitamin D. (Vitamin D is related to the absorption and metabolism of calcium in the body.)
-One of them went on to have a heart attack a few months later; his blood level of vitamin D had been about 70 ng/mL.
-This is a single case, but given that calcium supplements have been linked to heart attacks, I wonder if research won’t eventually confirm a link between high vitamin D blood levels and increased heart attack risk.
+I have also personally encountered a few patients with high blood calcium levels, who were taking high doses of vitamin D supplements and had fairly high blood levels of vitamin D. One of them went on to have a heart attack a few months later; his blood level of vitamin D had been about 70 ng/mL.
+This is a single case, but some research does suggest that high levels of vitamin D may be associated with coronary artery calcifications, especially in men.
+It is certainly possible that future research may find links between high vitamin D blood levels and increased heart attack risk.

 My own practice is to caution patients if they are taking daily vitamin D supplements of more than 2000 IU/day in the absence of documented deficiency.
 I also discuss a reduction in vitamin D supplementation if a patient has a blood level greater than 50 ng/mL.